alexwlchan/alexwlchan.net/src/_til/2024/2024-05-14-whats-inside-safari-webarchive.md

 I've been doing a bit of poking around in the Safari [webarchive file format][wiki], and one of the things I wanted to check is that the data isn't stored in some sort of proprietary, impossible-to-read format.
 I haven't written a complete piece of code to get the data out, but I've done enough to satisfy myself that if Safari somehow disappears, I could still read it.

+I made these notes on Safari 17.4 in macOS Sonoma.

 Some notes:

 *   **What exactly is it?**